-Once you have drafted your KM tool or technique, you should take some time to test it with small group of users or gather feedback from a few stakeholders, refine it based on the feedback, and then retest and review again.
+Once you have drafted your KM tool or technique, you should test it with users or gather feedback from stakeholders, refine it, and then retest and review again.

 Iterative design recognizes that it is virtually impossible to design a product with no problems from the start.

 There are various ways to get feedback on your KM tools and techniques including:

 - Card sorting (participants organize topics into categories that make sense to them)